ShieldFinanceHQ/app/README.md

 Code that passed automated tests.

-### Specification code
+### Feature code

-Code that contains a specification of a new feature.
+Code that contains a specification & implementation of a new feature.

 * The specification is a list of tests that don't pass.
+* The implementation is code that makes the tests pass.

-* Developer should fix the tests while implementing the specification.
+Note: developer should fix the tests while implementing the specification.